 I have been to several dermatologists who tell me that GA is idiopathic and that there really is no effective treatment for it.
 Light therapy sometimes helps; however, since I have had a melanoma, this is not recommended.
 Medicines and ointments are useless.
 Do you have a suggestion for a natural treatment that will help?

 There is no research on home remedies for GA that we are aware of.
-Consequently, our recommendations are based solely on other readers’ testimonials.
+In fact, dermatologists have complained that most of the articles on potential prescription treatments are based on case reports rather than randomized controlled trials.
+Without research, we must also base our recommendations solely on other readers’ testimonials.

 Some have reported that applying white or apple cider vinegar to the rash daily speeds healing.
 Others have used the antifungal cream Vagisil for the same purpose.
-Since GA is not a fungal infection (though ringworm is), we don’t know why or how this would help.
+Since GA is not a fungal infection (unlike ringworm), we don’t know why or how this would help.

 Linda in Issaquah, Washington offered a turmeric remedy: